-Take Action: Let our leaders know you support research at the University of Wisconsin!
+Take action: let our leaders know you support the University of Wisconsin!

 Federal sources account for 25 percent of University of Wisconsin–Madison's annual budget.